 Barbara has been on the show a few times – and attended the Birthday Bash in January – but the woman has endless fascinating stories about her ground-breaking life and career, so everybody was excited to hear from her again this morning.

 Here are some of the best anecdotes from the life and work of the face of TV – Barbara Walters:

-Her first interview with Christopher Reeve after his devastating accident was one for the books too – he was certain he'd walk again.
-Barbara asked what would happen if he couldn't ever walk again.
-'Then I won't', he responded simply.
+Her first interview with Christopher Reeve after his devastating accident was one for the books, too – he was certain he'd walk again.
+Barbara asked what would happen if he couldn't.
+"Then I won't," she remembered him responding.